Performance Opportunities

 Students should start using the following practice strategies two (2) weeks before a performance opportunity:

-1. Play your piece at least once a day without stopping.
+1. Play the work at least once a day without stopping.

-2. Have someone distract you while you perform your piece.
-Your goal is to not stop playing until you’ve finished the piece.
+2. Have someone distract you while performing.
+Your goal is to not stop playing.
 This helps prepare you for possible distractions during performance.

-3. Ask family or friends to be a practice audience.
-Practice announcing your piece and performing.
+4. Ask family or friends to be a practice audience.
+Practice announcing the work being performed.
+Someone in your practice audience could even record the performance for you!

 5. Record your performance on the date you chose.
-This is a mock live performance so you only have one chance to record.
+Please remember this is a mock live performance, so you only have one chance to record.

 Back to Top